-The Thai government has long believed in an open, laissez-faire economy.
+The Thai government has long believed in an open economy with relatively low levels of regulation.
 Foreign investment is welcome, and various types of incentives-both tax and non-tax-are granted to attract foreign investment.
-Such incentives are provided through government agencies, including the Board of Investment (BOI) and the Industrial Estate Authority of Thailand (IEAT); for special economic zones (SEZs) and the Eastern Economic Corridor (EEC); and through agreements between Thailand and other countries, such as the ASEAN Comprehensive Investment Agreement (ACIA), the ASEAN Framework Agreement on Services (AFAS), and the Treaty of Amity and Economic Relations between Thailand and the United States (Treaty of Amity).
+Such incentives are provided through government agencies, including the Board of Investment (BOI) and the Industrial Estate Authority of Thailand (IEAT); for special economic zones (SEZs) and the Eastern Economic Corridor (EEC); and through agreements between

+Thailand and other countries, such as the ASEAN Comprehensive Investment Agreement (ACIA), the ASEAN Framework Agreement on Services (AFAS), and the Treaty of Amity and Economic Relations between Thailand and the United States (Treaty of Amity).
 In principle, the BOI maintains a policy of giving special consideration to investment projects that promote clusters to create and concentrate investment in accordance with regional potential, and to strengthen value chains as well as promote investment in southern and eastern Thailand and in special economic zones-especially in border areas.

-Under Thailand's BOI policies, mainly specified in the BOI's Announcement No. 2/2557, the government has placed an emphasis on attracting investment in six key sectors that have been identified as priority activities for the country's development.
-These six target areas are:
+Under Thailand's BOI policies, mainly specified in the BOI's Announcement No. 8/2565, the government has placed an emphasis on attracting investment in seven key sectors that have been identified as priority activities for the country's development.
+The seven targets are to: